 A listing agent represents you and has a fiduciary responsibility to look out for your best interests.
 Interview agents and meet with at least three of them as you make a decision.
 Try to hire based on experience.

 Ask questions about your listing agreement, including the length of time the home will be listed and the commission you will pay for the agent’s services.
 Will you also be paying the buyer’s agent commissions?
 (Most traditional agreements require it).

 A seller's greatest mistake is often overpricing her home.
 Keep your price in line with sold homes that have been identified in a comparative market analysis report.
 Consider whether your market is hot, cold, or neutral and price the home accordingly.

 Get Your Home Ready for Sale

 Prepare your home for sale by cleaning and decluttering it and improving curb appeal.
-You might want to consider hiring a professional stager to stage your home for showings or ask your real estate agent for help with this.
+You might want to consider hiring a professional stager to stage your home for showings or ask your real estate agent for help or ideas.
 You can often use your furniture.

 Market Your Home

 You or your agent should identify the selling points of your home and choose the best advertising words to convey them.
 Approve your agent's marketing campaign or figure out how to advertise your house for sale yourself.
 Hire a virtual tour company to take quality photographs and put a virtual tour online if possible.

 Show Your Home

 You'll get more showings if you let agents use a lockbox or keypad to show your home rather than force them to make appointments.
 If you are opting for appointments, try to be flexible.
 Some buyers will want to see the home on weeknights (after work) and all across the weekend.
 Be as accommodating as possible.

 Prepare for an open house, but use this approach sparingly.
 If you do one, be sure to ask for buyer feedback so you can adjust your price, condition, or marketing campaign accordingly.

 Receive Purchase Offers and Negotiate